 For this type of elastomeric connector in Z axis, the ratio between the height and the width must be at least 1.5 mm to guarantee the mechanical resistance of the connector.

-The alternation of conductive and non-conductive strips can also be done on the XY plane, in the case of matrix connectors.
-These are equidistant contact points with the same metrics (0.05 mm pitch and diameter of 0.03 mm minimum) as an elastomeric connector on the Z axis.
+Alternating conductive/non-conductive strips can also be used in the XY plane, in the case of matrix connectors.
+These are equidistant contact points with the same metrics (0.05mm pitch and minimum 0.03mm diameter) as an elastomeric connector in the Z axis.

-In these two configurations, materials used still the same (neutral silicon, and charged silicon and/or Beryllium Copper wires).
+In both configurations, the materials used are the same (neutral silicone, and filled silicone and/or beryllium copper wires).

 The density of the alternating contact areas is elevated on this type of connector (0.1 mm pitch or 0.05 mm in standard).
 This density is much higher than the connection tracks on a PCB or on an LCD connection for example.
 Therefore, each track on the PCB will be in contact with at least one conductive area of the elastomeric connector, and there will be at least one isolating layer between two tracks of the PCB.
 Hence, the risk of short circuit is null.